mikolajkania/mikolajkania.github.io/_posts/2017-03-30-extract-entities-with-solr-text-tagger.md

 times{% endhighlight %}

 <h2>Indexing content</h2>
 Before we will start tagging indexing part should be set up.
 For the needs of that I wrote my own update Solr client: *ProcessorAwareConcurrentUpdateSolrClient*.
 I wanted to be able to pass *update.chain* parameter which decides which update processor will be used.
-For cities I need a default one, for articles (my source documents) it has to use my entity extraction processor.
+For cities I need a default one, for articles (my source documents) it has to use my entity recognition processor.
 {% highlight java %}
 public UpdateResponse add(String collection, Collection<SolrInputDocument> docs, int commitWithinMs, String processor) throws SolrServerException, IOException {
 	UpdateRequest req = new UpdateRequest();